gcallah/work/chaps/weber.md

-In his famous book, *The Protestant Ethic and the Spirit of Capitalism* (henceforth *PE*), Max Weber famously explained the rise of capitalism by pointing to the Protestant ethic, which, he claimed, was a new attitude towards work and capital accumulation.
+In his famous book, *The Protestant Ethic and the Spirit of Capitalism* (henceforth *PE*), Max Weber famously explained the rise of capitalism by pointing to the Protestant ethic, which, he claimed, was a new attitude towards work and towards capital accumulation.
+(It is the former aspect, of course, that justifies examing the book in a volume devoted to thoughts about work.)
 A number of scholars have since disputed his explanation.

 In this paper, I will attempt to offer a summary of some notable, recent debate on Weber's thesis, with the goal of indicating whether that thesis is still viable.
 In the course of doing so, it will become apparent that in some